MicrosoftDocs/visualstudio-docs/docs/python/editing-python-code-in-visual-studio.md

 ![Code Snippets Manager](media/code-editing-code-snippets-manager.png)

-To create your own snippets, see [Walkthrough: Creating a code snippet](../ide/walkthrough-creating-a-code-snippet.md).
+To create your own snippets, see [Walkthrough: Create a code snippet](../ide/walkthrough-creating-a-code-snippet.md).

 If you write a great code snippet that you'd like to share, feel free to post it in a gist and [let us know](https://github.com/Microsoft/PTVS/issues).
 We may be able to include it in a future release of Visual Studio.